benchopt/benchopt/doc/get_started.rst

    :align: center
    :alt: Dashboard of the Lasso benchmark results

-   Desults dashboard

 The dashboard displays benchmark-defined metrics tracked throughout the benchmark run such as the evolution of the objective value over time.

 What's next?
 ------------

-After this glimpse of benchopt, you can explore more advanced topics such as writing your own benchmark, modifying an existing one, and customizing the benchmark's run options.
+After this glimpse of benchopt, explore more advanced topics such as writing your own benchmark, modifying an existing one, and customizing the benchmark's run options.